 Termination benefits are recognized as an expense as and when incurred.

-The present value of defined benefit obligation denominated in INR (?) is determined by discounting the estimated future cash flows by reference to the market yield at the end of the reporting period on the government bonds that have terms approximately equal to the terms of the related obligation.
+The present value of defined benefit obligation denominated in INR (H) is determined by discounting the estimated future cash flows by reference to the market yield at the end of the reporting period on the government bonds that have terms approximately equal to the terms of the related obligation.

 k) Research and development costs